LamineDjenaihi/prisma_tuto/README.md

 # prisma_tutorial
-i learn the basic of prisma library with nodejs
+I learn the basic of prisma library with nodejs